Notice of Privacy Practices

 that you have given us about you and your health, as well as information

 that we have received while we have taken care of you (including health

 information provided to MCMC by those outside of MCMC).

 We will have a copy of the current Notice with an effective date in clinical

 USES AND DISCLOSURES FOR TREATMENT, PAYMENT, AND HEALTH CARE OPERATIONS

-HIPAA and other privacy-related laws and rules allow us to use and disclose
+Privacy-related laws and rules allow us to use and disclose your protected

-your protected health information for purposes of treatment, payment and
+health information for purposes of treatment, payment and health care

 Treatment – Information obtained by a nurse, physician, or other member of